The Board of Directors

 In my life, I am on a winding path that has led me to work in environmental education, alternative middle school, public school teaching, social media marketing, film production, and nonprofit management.
 I am a person who is always interested in finding something new to learn.

-I believe in all kids.
-I believe in their wholeness as people.
 I believe that every child deserves to be loved, to be challenged, to be truly seen, and to belong.
 I’m proud to be part of creating and growing a school where kids can have that chance.

 kstf~3